Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

       /dev/sdc: 2 bytes were erased at offset 0x000001fe (PMBR): 55 aa
       ```

-      The thing to verify is that there are no error messages in the output.
+      If there was any wiping done, output should appear similar to the snippet above.
+If this is re-ran, there may be no output or an ignorable error.

 1. Quit the typescript session with the `exit` command and copy the file (booted-csm-lived.<date>.txt)
    to a location on another server for reference later.